COPA Call for Nominations for Term 2015-2017

-COPA members must be APA members and they are required to attend two, face-to-face meetings per year in Washington, D.C., with expenses reimbursed by APA, and to participate in monthly conference calls.
-Between meetings, members are expected to devote a substantial portion of time to COPA projects, provide consultation to APA Office on AIDS staff and participate in advocacy activities as needed.
-Each of the face-to-face meetings begins on a Friday morning at 8:30 a.m. and ends on Sunday morning at noon.
-On average, in addition to the time associated with the one-hour monthly conference calls and the time associated with the two face-to-face meetings each year, members spend approximately two to four hours per month on COPA business.
+COPA members must be APA members and are required to attend two face-to-face meetings per year in Washington, D.C., with expenses reimbursed by APA, and to participate in monthly conference calls.
+Between meetings, members must devote appropriate levels of time to COPA projects, provide consultation to the APA’s Office on AIDS staff and participate in advocacy activities as needed.
+Each face-to-face meeting begins on a Friday at 8:30 a.m. and ends on Sunday at noon.
+The schedule for the face-to-face meetings is: March 27-29, 2015; Sept.
+18-20, 2015; April 1-3, 2016; Sept.
+23-15, 2016, etc.

 Candidates should have demonstrated expertise in dealing with HIV/AIDS issues as a researcher, practitioner, educator and/or policy advocate.
-COPA seeks to involve a diverse group of psychologists, including persons of color, persons self-identified as LGBT and individuals who are living with HIV.
-At least one position will be filled by an early career psychologist (10 years or less since doctoral degree).
-COPA is particularly interested in candidates with expertise in the following areas: (1) HIV prevention and care for gay, bisexual, other men who have sex with men and transgender populations; (2) public health aspects of HIV (3) clinical aspects of HIV/AIDS; (4) knowledge of emerging biomedical technologies and their interface with behavioral interventions; and/or (5) syndemic aspects of HIV/AIDS (e.g., low socioeconomic status, severe mental illness, substance use, trauma).
+COPA aspires to involve a diverse group of psychologists, including persons of color, persons of diverse sexual orientations and gender identities, and individuals are living with HIV.
+At least one position will be filled by a mid-career or senior-level psychologist.
+COPA is particularly interested in candidates with expertise in the following areas:

-Nominations materials should include a summary of the nominee's qualifications, a letter from the nominee indicating a willingness to serve on COPA and a curriculum vita.
+Nomination materials should include a summary of the nominee's qualifications, a letter from the nominee indicating a willingness to serve on COPA and a curriculum vita.
 Self-nominations are encouraged.
-Materials may be sent by mail or email to:
+An application may be submitted online or materials may be sent by mail or email to:

 Office on AIDS